LSSTDESC/qp/docs/user_guide/quickstart.md

 ## How to use `qp`

-`qp` stores and manipulates sets of probability distributions that can be represented, or parameterized, in different ways.
-The different parameterization options allow users to store analytically parameterized distributions, such as Gaussian mixture models, in addition to more data-based parameterizations such as histograms or distributions interpolated from a set of $x$ and $y$ values.
+`qp` is a library that allows you to store and manipulate tables of probability distribution data.
+These data can be represented, or **"parameterized"**, in different ways, including:

+- Histogram Bins and Edges
+- Multiple Gaussian Components
+- Sampled X, Y Points
+- Sampled Quantiles

+The different parameterizations allow users to store both analytically and data-based parameterized distributions and derive standard statistical quantities from them through a common interface.
+Some of the quantities include:

+- Probability Distribution Functions
+- Cumulative Distribution Functions
+- Quantiles
+- Generating Random Samples

 It also allows for use of any of the <inv:scipy#scipy.stats.rv_continuous> distributions as parameterization types under the `qp.stats` module.
 For a full list of supported parameterizations and more detailed explanations, see <project:./parameterizations/index.md>.

 The main object of `qp` that stores these distributions is the {py:class}`qp.Ensemble`.
 It can store one or more distributions of the same parameterization.
 It has three main data dictionaries: